 Oncology on Canvas

-Lilly Oncology On Canvas: Expressions of a Cancer Journey is an art competition and exhibition that honors the journeys people face when confronted with a cancer diagnosis.
+Lilly Oncology On Canvas: Expressions of a Cancer Journey is an art exhibition that honors the journeys people face when confronted with a cancer diagnosis.
 The Cancer Institute hosts the traveling exhibit each summer.
-We encourage anyone touched by cancer to enter the competition atwww.lillyoncologyoncanvas.com.
+Learn more at www.lillyoncologyoncanvas.com.

 Our sister institution, the University of Arkansas at Little Rock, offers many opportunities to participate in the arts.